wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 3. In the left navigation menu, click **Dependencies** and then click **Databases**.
 4. Click on a required database to view its details.
 5. Click the **Databases** tab.
-6. Click to expand the database you want to register credentials for, then click **Add Credentials**.
+6. Click to expand the database for which you want to register credentials, then click **Add Credentials**.
 7. In the **Add Credentials** dialog, do one of the following depending on your requirements:
-    - If you want to use the custom credentials you created using the super admin credentials, select **Add New Credentials** and specify appropriate values for each of the fields.
+    - If you want to use the custom credentials you created using the super admin credentials, select **Add New Credentials** and specify appropriate values for each field.
-    - If you want to use the default super admin credentials, select **Add Super Admin Credentials** and specify appropriate values for each of the fields.
+    - If you want to use the default super admin credentials, select **Add Super Admin Credentials** and specify appropriate values for each field.
 8. Click **Save**.

+!!! tip
+     Choreo allows you to delete registered credentials to prevent their use when establishing new connections.
+However, deleting credentials will not affect any existing database connections that are already using them.

 ## Step 2: Add the database or cache to the Marketplace

-- On the **Databases** tab, click +Add to Marketplace corresponding to the database you want to add to the Marketplace.
+- On the **Databases** tab, click **+Add to Marketplace** corresponding to the database you want to add.

 Once the database is added to the Marketplace, it can be consumed via a connection.
 For details on creating a connection to a Choreo-managed database, see [Create a connection to a database](../develop-components/sharing-and-reusing/create-a-connection.md).

+!!! note
+     To remove a database or cache that you added to the Marketplace, click the corresponding **Remove from Marketplace**.
+This action prevents new connections to the removed database, but existing connections remain unaffected.

 For details on using a database connection in your component, see [Use a Database Connection in Your Component](../develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md).